 - Chew your food thoroughly to stimulate the release of enzymes that help to predigest your food.

-- Elevate the head of your bed 4-6 inches if you have GERD symptoms at night.
+- Elevate the head of your bed 4 to 6 inches if you have GERD symptoms at night.

 - Wear loose-fitting clothing to take pressure off the abdominal region.